lwhiteley/html-bust/README.md

   If set to a string, only URLs ending with that string are busted.
 The string is removed from the processed HTML file.
 If `null`, URLs are busted inconditionally.

+* mode (default: `hash`)

+  One of `hash` or `string`.
+In `hash` mode, references are busted with a hash of the respective file contents, according to the `hashAlgorithm` and `hashString` options.
+In `string` mode, references are busted with the fixed string given by the `fixedString` option.

 * hashAlgorithm (default: `'sha1'`)

-  The hash algorithm to use.
+  The hash algorithm to use in `hash` mode.
 Check the documentation for `crypto.createHash`.

 * hashLength (default: `8`)

-  The number of characters to use as the cache-busting string.
+  The number of hash characters to use in `hash` mode as the cache-busting string.

+* fixedString (default: `''`)

+  The fixed string to use in `string` mode.